Skip to main content

 Unhappy Path (Fault Handling)

-The unhappy path describes the abnormal case where a leader fails to send out a valid proposal - due to either sending an invalid proposal, or no proposal at all.
+The unhappy path describes the abnormal case where either the leader fails to send out a valid proposal or the QC builder (next leader) fails to build a QC.

 Understanding the unhappy path is crucial to understanding how the happy path works as well!
 The thing that ultimately allows a validator to speculatively finalize a proposal after receiving the child proposal, or finalize a proposal after receiving the grandchild proposal, is knowing that the fallback mechanism will still preserve the original proposal.